 Laughing in the Face of Fear: A Man’s Month-Long Journey into Stand-Up Comedy

-📆 Your joke writing challenge topic for today is Food Trends.
+📆 Your joke writing challenge topic for today is Book Club.

 Did you enjoy this video?
 Show this creator some love ❤️ by liking and subscribing to their channel on YouTube.